New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Can you get a mortgage into retirement?

 Yes, you can get a mortgage into retirement.
-However, there are certain criteria that need to be met in order for you to qualify, and the loan process may be slightly different from that of traditional mortgages.
+However, there are certain criteria that need to be met for you to qualify, and the loan process may be slightly different from that of traditional mortgages.
 Generally, lenders will assess your credit score, income and other financial factors to determine whether or not you’re eligible for a retirement mortgage loan.
-It’s also important to bear in mind that lenders may also require additional security, such as an equity release scheme or guarantor, before offering you a loan.
+It’s also important to remember that lenders may require additional security, such as an equity release scheme or guarantor, before offering you a loan.

 What is the difference between a lifetime mortgage and a retirement interest-only mortgage?

-The main difference between a lifetime mortgage and a retirement interest-only mortgage is that the latter requires you to make regular payments to pay off the loan.
+The main difference between a lifetime mortgage and a retirement interest-only mortgage is that the latter requires regular payments to pay off the loan.
 With a lifetime mortgage, you borrow a lump sum and don’t have to make repayments until after your death or when you move into long-term care.
-In comparison, with a retirement interest-only mortgage you must make regular payments towards the capital as well as paying the interest each month.
-This means you can clear your loan balance during your lifetime, whereas with a lifetime mortgage this isn’t possible.
+In comparison, with a retirement interest-only mortgage, you must make regular payments towards the capital and pay the interest each month.
+This means you can clear your loan balance during your lifetime, whereas with a lifetime mortgage, this isn’t possible.

 What is a retirement interest-only mortgage?

 A retirement interest-only mortgage is a loan that allows homeowners over the age of 55 to borrow a lump sum or smaller amounts on an ongoing basis.
-The borrower agrees to make regular interest payments each month, but there is no requirement to pay off any of the capital until after their death or when they enter long-term care.
-Interest-only mortgages can benefit homeowners as they provide some financial freedom during retirement while also allowing them to remain in their homes.
+The borrower agrees to make regular interest payments each month, but there is no requirement to pay off any of the capital until after death or when they enter long-term care.
+Interest-only mortgages can benefit homeowners as they provide some financial freedom during retirement and allow them to remain in their homes.

 Who can get a retirement interest-only mortgage?

-A retirement interest-only mortgage is typically available to homeowners who are over the age of 55.
-To be eligible, applicants usually need to demonstrate that they have sufficient income to cover the regular interest payments and express their intention to remain in their property until death or long-term care.
+A retirement interest-only mortgage is typically available to homeowners over 55.
+To be eligible, applicants usually need to demonstrate sufficient income to cover the regular interest payments and express their intention to remain in their property until death or long-term care.
 Some lenders will also require proof of personal savings and investments.

 Mortgages for people over 60 can be complex.
-It is essential to seek independent, expert advice from a fully qualified professional who understands the particular needs and circumstances of older individuals.
+It is essential to seek independent, expert advice from a fully qualified professional who understands older individuals’ particular needs and circumstances.

 Remortgaging is one of the most popular options for those looking to make the money left from their home go further.
-Lloyds Bank offers competitive rates, with terms that are specific to your personal situation, taking into account any medical conditions or other factors that may affect your ability to repay.
+Lloyds Bank offers competitive rates, with terms specific to your personal situation, taking into account any medical conditions or other factors affecting your ability to repay.

 It’s important to remember, though, that if you’re considering borrowing large sums against the total value of your property, it must be in reasonable condition and mortgaged up to date.
-If this isn’t possible, think about cheaper ways you could raise some additional income without putting your house at risk, such as cashing in investments or releasing equity through lifetime mortgages.
+If this isn’t possible, think about cheaper ways to raise some additional income without risking your house, such as cashing in investments or releasing equity through lifetime mortgages.

 Suppose you choose to go ahead with remortgaging.
 In that case, it’s worth considering whether there will still be sufficient funds left once the loan has been paid off to potentially leave an inheritance for your family or set aside savings for any future care needs you may have.
 Be aware that in these cases, you will need to pay additional fees, such as early repayment charges or mortgage exit fees, which should also be considered before committing yourself financially over the long term.

 To ensure that this major decision is made based on accurate information and sound financial judgment, it’s always sensible to speak with a range of experts first.
-So, take some time researching different lenders and talking things through with advisors—taking all potential scenarios into account—before making any commitments.
+So, take some time researching different lenders and discussing things with advisors—taking all potential scenarios into account—before making any commitments.

 What is a lifetime mortgage?